Signals fundamentals

 - Updated attributes are pushed to the Profiles Store

-Use an external batch source to sync tables of existing, pre-calculated values to the Profiles Store.
-The external batch tables can be any data.
-For example, you may want to include transactional data in your Signals use case.
+Use a warehouse source to sync tables of existing, pre-calculated values to the Profiles Store.
+The warehouse tables can be any data.
+For example, you may want to include transactional data or CRM attributes in your Signals use case.

 Services